sblanck/smagexp/README.md

 #### Run QC normalisation tool
 The QC normalisation tool only needs a list of .CEL files and a normalization method.
-It will generate an html report showing chip pseudo images, and boxplots and MA plot for raw and normalized data.
+It will generate an html report showing chip pseudo images, boxplots and MA plot for raw and normalized data.
 It also generates a .rdata file containing normalized data in a eset object for further analysis with limma.

 <div style="width:100%;height:0px;position:relative;padding-bottom:57.231%;"><iframe src="https://streamable.com/s/xc6id/nfvshz" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>